DoorDash is America’s biggest food delivery platform with over 65% market share, and globally, the world’s 2nd biggest.

 #5 Predicting demand with machine learning

-DoorDash has created powerful Machine Learning models to predict the demand, and according they allocate the resources for optimal results.
+DoorDash has created powerful Machine Learning models to predict the demand fluctuations, and as per the results from the model, they allocate the resources for optimal results.

-And for that, they have a centralized analytics team, which will have Machine Learning Engineer, Backend Engineer, Data Scientist and a Product Engineer.
-They will sit together in a room, understand the data being generated related to a subset of customers (for example customers aged 30-35, living in New York, with a preference for chicken food items), and then create prediction models for the upcoming demand.
+And for that, they have a centralized analytics team, which will have Machine Learning Engineer, a Backend Engineer, a Data Scientist and a Product Engineer.
+They collaborate closely to analyze real-time signals related to specific customer subsets (such as customers aged 30-35 in New York with a preference for Asian cuisine), and subsequently create prediction models for upcoming demand.

 Doordash-image

-An amazing use-case of Machine Learning and Big Data to generate more orders.
-Infact, as per a Harvard Case Study, DoorDash is able to increase the conversion rate from search to checkout by upto 25%, using such demand prediction models using Machine Learning.
+This is an amazing use case of Machine Learning and Big Data to generate more orders.
+In fact, industry benchmarks indicate that DoorDash continues to increase conversion rates from search to checkout by optimizing these demand prediction models with deep learning architectures.

 #6 Tools deployed for machine learning by DoorDash

-For exploratory analysis and visualization, they use a mixture of Python and R, and Charteo and Tableau for business reporting.
+For exploratory analysis and visualization, they use Python, alongside Looker and Tableau for business reporting.

 There are tons of other examples and use-cases, where DoorDash deploys machine learning such as marketing initiatives, payment confirmations, offers/discounts to be displayed, moment-marketing initiatives, restaurant ranking, profiling of dishes and more, which makes sure that the customers are able to get what they need, as per their timing, and convenience.

-If you wish to know more about how Machine Learning and Data Optimization Models can be leveraged to ensure a delightful user experience and to make the customers happy, consult with TechAhead Engineers, and find out some amazing theories which will help you to up your app’s performance.
+If you wish to know more about how Machine Learning and Data Optimization Models can be leveraged to ensure a delightful user experience and to make the customers happy, consult with TechAhead Engineers for mobile app development services, and find out some amazing theories which will help you to up your app’s performance.

 Consult with us, if you are planning to launch an app similar to DoorDash, and script an amazing success story with us!